jimbozhang/xares/README.md

 ## Introduction

-X-ARES is a toolkit for training, evaluating, and exporting audio encoders for various audio tasks.
+X-ARES is a benchmark for evaluating audio encoders on various audio tasks.
 It is heavily inspired by the [HEAR benchmark](https://hearbenchmark.com/).

 ## Supported tasks